pranjal-manchanda/C_The_Music/README.md

 <img src="images/synthesizeOutput.PNG">

-The source code contains a MAKEFILE that has the code required to compile/run the the combination of multiple files together (so user does not need to individually compile each one/know the order, etc)
+The source code contains a "Makefile" that has the code required to compile/run the the combination of multiple files together (so user does not need to individually compile each one/know the order, etc)

 **Some accessory open source code imported from Harvard CS50*